 In a spotlessly clean bowl, whisk the egg whites on medium speed using a stand or hand mixer until the egg whites are starting to turn opaque.
 Do not be tempted to rush this process; using a slower speed is best.

-Once opaque, add the cream of tartar all at once and continue to mix.
+Once opaque, add the 1/2 teaspoon of cream of tartar all at once and continue to mix.
 The meringue will start to turn bright white and glossy.
-Now, add the sugar in three parts, whisking each time until thoroughly mixed.
+Now, add the 1/2 cup of sugar in three parts, whisking each time until thoroughly mixed.
 The meringue will soon be thick, firm, and shiny.
 When you lift the beaters from the mixture, it will stand in firm peaks.

 Bake the Cake